ChitambarLab/Development-Guide/README.md

 ### Branches

 * `master` - The main branch for the codebase.
 This branch always contains working and complete code.
-* `integration` - The branch where commits from different collaborators are merged together.
-This branch is a buffer between new code and the stable code in `master`.
 * `<feature>` - The branch where new code is developed.

 ### Cloning a repository